 I preached a sermon series back in the spring called “Word.”
-During one sermon in that series I spoke of how the church has lost it’s voice in the American culture.
-One of the ways the church loses it’s voice is the when Christians speak in ways that are not gracious and loving.
+During one sermon in that series I spoke of how the church has lost its voice in the American culture.
+One of the ways the church loses its voice is when Christians speak in ways that are not gracious and loving.
 That’s being done more than I’d like to admit in the discussion of homosexual marriage.
 (By the way, I’m writing and about to begin a series that will discuss marriage and homosexual relationship and marriage in-depth; biblically).

 Just so you know, I don’t believe there is such a thing as gay marriage.
 But, that doesn’t mean I have to agree with the way all people who call themselves Christians talk about it or act about it.

 If you haven’t noticed, it’s not a good idea for anyone or everyone who claims to be a Christian to be the spokesperson for our beliefs.
 Kim Davis is not my spokesperson for two reasons:

 - She’s only been a Christian for four years.
 She’s not ready to be my spokesperson, or any other Christian’s either.
 There’s a reason Paul told Timothy that people seeking leadership in the church should first be proven.
 She’s not qualified to lead.

 - I don’t espouse to her theology.
 Believe it or not, not all Christian theologies are equal.
 I can’t fly the banner of Kim Davis any more than I could ever do so with the Duggars.
 Though in some ways different, they both hold to a legalistic, works based evaluation of holiness and godliness.
 They believe the Christian must change their behavior, when the New Testament clearly teaches holiness and godliness comes when God changes our thinking and the heart of our thinking through “the renewing of [our] mind(s).”